-The Pulitzer Prizes and Fellowships, established in Columbia University by the will of the first Joseph Pulitzer, are awarded by the university on the recommendation of The Pulitzer Prize Board.
+The Pulitzer Prizes and Fellowships, established in Columbia University by the will of the first Joseph Pulitzer, are awarded by the University on the recommendation of the Pulitzer Prize Board.
 The Board meets twice annually.
-The prizes are announced during the Spring.
+The Prizes are annually during the Spring.

-Nominating Jurors for the prizes are appointed by the Board in each category.
+Nominating Jurors for the Prizes are appointed by the Board in each category.
 They are asked to judge independently and collectively, and to submit three nominations.
 Under Pulitzer's will, the Board is charged with the responsibility and authority to accept, substitute or reject these nominations, and may in extraordinary circumstances offer its own.
 Each Nominating Jury should submit to the Board three nominations in its category.
 These must be listed in alphabetical order.
-Each must include a statement as to why the jury believes it merits a Pulitzer Prize, without expressing a preference among the three.
+Each must include a statement as to why the Jury believes it merits a Pulitzer Prize, without expressing a preference among the three.

 The competition for prizes is limited to work done during the calendar year, ending December 31.
-For the music award, works given their American premiere in a public performance or in the public release of a recording are considered.
-For the drama prize, works produced in the United States are considered.
+For the Prize in Drama, works produced in the United States from January 1 through December 31 are considered.
+For the Prize in Music, works given their American premiere in a public performance or in the public release of a recording during the twelve months from January 1 through December 31 are considered.
+Drama and Music entries must be submitted on or before December 31.

-If in any year all the competitors in any category shall fail to gain a majority vote of The Pulitzer Prize Board, the prize or prizes may be withheld.
+If in any year all the competitors in any category shall fail to gain a majority vote of the Pulitzer Prize Board, the Prize or Prizes may be withheld.

-Except for members of The Pulitzer Prize Board, any author, composer or journalist, including previous winners, is eligible for consideration each year for any award.
+Except for members of the Pulitzer Prize Board, any author, composer or journalist, including previous winners, is eligible for consideration each year for any award.